DevExpress-Examples/blazor-scheduler-custom-form/README.md

 <!-- default badges end -->
 # Blazor Scheduler - Customize Appointment Forms

 This example creates custom extended and compact appointment forms for DevExpress Blazor Scheduler.
-In addition to standard content, custom forms display appointment time zone and an extra layout item (**Grade**).
+In addition to standard content, custom forms display appointment time zone and an extra layout item (**Degree Level**).

 Refer to the following help topic for information on how to create custom appointment forms: [Custom Appointment Forms and Tooltips](https://docs.devexpress.com/Blazor/404564/components/scheduler/customization/appointment-forms-and-tooltips#custom-appointment-form).